Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 Now I just skipped a minor and a major thing:
 1. 60 FPS (the goal of `requestAnimationFrame`) was to fast for my liking so I added a 100 ms sleep.
-2. Why does that function have the wasm module as a parameter?
+2. Why does that function have the Wasm module as a parameter?

 Before answering the second observation, I need to say that I have very little experience with JS so I might have solved this the complicated way.
 By default, the template contains the expression `import("../pkg/index.js")` to include the Wasm module.
-This is an asynchronous import of that module (notice the parentheses) and it does not make the module available immeidately like an usual import.
+This is an asynchronous import of that module (notice the parentheses) and it does not make the module available immediately like an usual import.
 My first try was to change that to a normal import statement, but that did not work:
 > WebAssembly module is included in initial chunk.
 > This is not allowed, because WebAssembly download and compilation must happen asynchronous.